Prince Charles Hospital Foundation

 Known as the People’s Show, the Ekka is for all Queenslanders to experience and without assistance many of these people, young and old, would not be able to visit.

-Applications for the 2019 Ekka will open in February.
+Applications for the 2019 Ekka are now open.

 The Ekka is Queensland’s largest community event and is proud to provide a stage to hundreds of talented individuals.